DavoodSZ/DeepLearning-MotionPlanning-Manipulators/README.md

-# Paper list of the survey paper
+# Paper list in the survey paper
-Paper list in the survey paper: Challenges and Opportunities of Using Deep Learning in Safe-Critical Robotic Manipulator Planning
+Here is the list of the papers that we reviewed in our survey paper.